gusmiller/ORM-ECommerce/README.md

 ### Manual Installation
 <p>
 Here is a video that explains how to implement the application manually.
-You will need MySQL Server and Benchmark installed before you can get it going.Good luck! <a href="https://drive.google.com/file/d/1XMAud-_Sv0H89HsGAPWg_1stgKDOZu8o/view?usp=sharing">e-Commerce Express manual Installation Video</a>
+You will need MySQL Server and Benchmark installed before you can get it going.Good luck!
+Launch e-Commerce Express <a href="https://drive.google.com/file/d/1XMAud-_Sv0H89HsGAPWg_1stgKDOZu8o/view?usp=sharing">manual Installation Video</a>
 </p>